Endava/cats/README.md

 - `Undocumented Response Code` - reported as a `warn`; this indicates that the service returns an expected response code, but the response code is not documented in the contract
 - `Unexpected Response Code` - reported as an `error`; this indicates a possible bug in the service - the response code is documented, but is not expected for this scenario
 - `Unexpected Behaviour` - reported as an `error`; this indicates a possible bug in the service - the response code is neither documented nor expected for this scenario
+- `Not Found` - reported as an `error` in order to force providing more context; this indicates that CATS needs additional business context in order to run successfully - you can do this using the `--refData` and/or `--urlParams` arguments

 This is the summary page:
 ![run result](images/index_html.png)